My Definition Of A Senior Developer

-During my time as a software developer I met and worked with many other developers.
-Some of them just started their apprenticeship, some started their first job after university, some already had multiple years work experience and some even had 10+ years experience working as a software developer.
+I met and worked with many other developers as a software developer.
+Some just started their apprenticeship, some started their first job after university, some already had multiple years of work experience, and some even had 10+ years of experience working as a software developer.

-Early in my career I asked myself what is a “senior” developer and how can I achieve this title?
-I thought it was related to the years of work experience and that I will automatically receive this title if I have 3+ years of work experience.
+Early in my career, I asked myself what a "senior" developer is and how I could achieve this title?
+I thought it was related to the years of work experience and that I would automatically receive this title if I had 3+ years of work experience.

-Lets first summarize my distinguishing marks of a senior software developer:
+Let's first summarize my distinguishing marks as a senior software developer:

-- Have passion for what you are doing
+- Have a passion for what you are doing

 - Be a "problem solver"

 - Learn the fundamental basics of your programming language and frameworks

 - Be a mentor and have a mentor

 - Keep yourself up-to-date